jianyangqt/osca_doc/md/1overview.md

 -   Estimating the joint "effects" of all methylation (transcription) probes on a phenotype (e.g. BMI) in a mixed linear model (analogous to BLUP).
 These estimated effects can be used to predict the phenotype in a new independent sample.

 -   eQTL/mQTL analysis with linear regression model.
 The model can adjust for the relevant covarites.
-The results are saved in [SMR dense BESD format](http://cnsgenomics.com/software/smr/#DataManagement).
+The results are saved in [SMR BESD format](http://cnsgenomics.com/software/smr/#DataManagement).

 -   vQTL analysis to test the homogeneity of variance.
 Three algorithms have been implemented (Bartlett’s test, Levene’s test and Brown–Forsythe test, Fligner-Killeen test).
-The results are saved in [SMR dense BESD format](http://cnsgenomics.com/software/smr/#DataManagement).
+The results are saved in [SMR BESD format](http://cnsgenomics.com/software/smr/#DataManagement).

 **Note:** Although this software tool is designed for gene expression and DNA methylation data, it can be applied to any other source of omics data including microbiome, proteome and brain connectome.